-Banks and asset managers attracts you with how much money you are going to make, how secure your investment will be, and how life will be easier and worry free as soon as you have bought one of their products.
+Banks and asset managers attract you with how much money you are going to make, how secure your investment will be, and how life will be easier and worry free as soon as you have bought one of their products.

-But reality is different and we should all know better.
+But reality is different, and we should all know better.

 Today I am going to tell you a hard truth about investing.

 It’s probably the worst thing I can say if I want to attract you as a subscriber, but I have to say it.